avular-robotics/example_origin_ros/navigation_examples/readme.md

 is a typical python implementation of linking the main functionality of the python routine.

 ## Acquiring position
-This example only requires the Avular Origin robot <u>and</u> its autonomous capabilities as implemented by Avular's Autopilot Inference.
+This example only requires the Avular Origin robot <u>and</u> its autonomous capabilities as implemented by Avular's Autopilot Inference (it will thus <u>not</u> work with the Origin One simulation).
 You may create a similar example that does not require the Autopilot Inference by changing the topic of the subscriber from 'autopilot/estimated_pose' to 'robot/odom'.

-To run the example of acquiring the Origin's speed you need to navigate into the 'HelloOrigin' workspace and run
+To run the example of acquiring the Origin's speed you need to navigate into the ROS2 workspace and run
 ```
 source install/setup.bash
 ros2 run navigation_examples get_2dpose
 ```
 Once the node started it will print the current pose of the robot in the terminal, being its linear position in x and y and its Euler angle around the z-axis (heading).

-The python code of this ROS2 node is found in the 'HelloOrigin/src/navigation_examples/navigation_examples/get_2Dpose.py' and follows the same line of reasoning as for acquiring the velocity with the difference on the frame of this position estimate and how the message is processed in order to retrieve the position and not the velocity.
+The python code of this ROS2 node is found in the 'navigation_examples/navigation_examples/get_2Dpose.py' and follows the same line of reasoning as for acquiring the velocity with the difference on the frame of this position estimate and how the message is processed in order to retrieve the position and not the velocity.
 The remainder of this section explains the code in more detail, yet it only explains what is different with respect on the [first example](#acquiring-speed).

 The first part of the code, i.e.,
 ```